gameblabla/skifree_sdl12/README.md

 Simple Skifree port for the Sega Dreamcast.
 Supports only controllers for now.
 Performance is OK but could be better.
+Supports 2 resolutions with VGA : 640x480 (default) and 960x960 (only for OSSC/DCHDMI).

 ### Compiling